 Sunshine Village.
-Now called Banff Sunshine, this attraction-filled ski resort is popular year around as it offers activities during the summer as well.
-Located southwest from town of Banff.
+Now called Banff Sunshine, this attraction-filled ski resort is popular year-round as it offers activities during the summer as well.
+Located southwest from the town of Banff.

 Ripley’s Aquarium of Canada.
 Massive public aquarium in downtown Toronto.
 Contains more than 16,000 marine species.
 Offering events and classes.